batsaikhan84/js-project/README.md

 ```shell
 rails s -p 3001
 ```
 Please cd into frontend directory to get started with the frontend appliation.
-The first, install all the dependencies by running the following code.
+The first, install all the dependencies by running the code above.

 ```shell
 npm start
 ```
-command will start the frontend application.
+This command will start the frontend application.
 It will automatically open at http://localhost:3000.

 ### Initialize the database
 ```shell